dawson270500/bText/README.md

 The Documentation also includes a guide on how to add plugins and how to make them communicate with the program properly.

+All code is backed up in [Here](https://drive.google.com/drive/folders/1gEEEIAn28KfuhBUhths3pWlaGrrqKl24?usp=sharing), though the versions I remember to do are random so not every version is avaible for easy access.

 ----
 Wanna Support this project, buy me a pint.